 Motivation among employees: Every team member understands how goals can be achieved collectively and what is expected from them.
 You can engage individuals in the goal setting process, which increases motivation and commitment alike.

-Transparency: OKRs make accomplishments visible and hence promote acknowledgement and recognition.
+Transparency: The OKR method makes accomplishments visible and hence promote acknowledgement and recognition.
 Moreover, it becomes easier to learn from past performance and to iterate and optimize over time.

 Successful OKR organizations follow these best practices

-We work with leading experts and organizations who build their success on OKRs.
+We work with leading experts and organizations who build their success on Objectives and Key Results.
 Thereby, we collected the following success drivers.